annemenini/deepwater/web/README.md

 This web app depends on the trained model being publicly available at a given URL.
 To learn how to generate the web model, see the [main README](../README.ms#converting-the-model-for-the-web).

-For example, you can host the web model in a piublic [Google Cloud Storage](https://cloud.google.com/storage/) bucket.
+For example, you can host the web model in a piblic [Google Cloud Storage](https://cloud.google.com/storage/) bucket.
+Copy your local files to the bucket with:

+    gsutil cp model/web/* gs://deepwater/model/v1

 Update `config.js` with your own base URL and model version number.